MT3DMS UPGRADE

 first-order kinetic reaction.
 In Version

-(or dual-domain mass transfer) is included in the simulation (ISOTHM=0), the
+sorption (or dual-domain mass transfer) is included in the simulation

-Version 3.50.A, and has no effect if the user turns on the GCG solver package,
+occurs with Version 3.50.A, and has no effect if the user turns on the GCG

-or if the sorption or mass transfer is simulated along with the kinetic
+solver package, or if the sorption or mass transfer is simulated along with the

 2. Fix a potential problem related to